 How to clean carpets at home with ammonia?

 Ammonia is a very powerful household cleaner that, due to its alkaline nature, cannot be used on all types of carpets.
 Especially those made of synthetic fibers, widely used to clean woolen carpets, or those that are very colorful.
-It is always necessary that you test the product on a small section of the carpet before applying.
+It is always necessary that you test the product on a small section of the carpet before applying it.

 It can be used to clean specific stains or as a solution to clean the entire carpet.
 Furthermore, It is ideal for treating spills from sauces, mayonnaise, ink, and pet poop.
 Likewise, It is used as a diluted solution that not only fights stains but also helps deodorize and neutralize bad odors, mainly caused by pets.
-When using ammonia solution, it is necessary to prevent the sun’s rays from falling on the carpet.
+When using an ammonia solution, it is necessary to prevent the sun’s rays from falling on the carpet.
 It can discolor it.

 - To treat stains, prepare a solution by mixing 1/2 cup of ammonia in 1 liter of warm water.

 - Spray on the area of the stain until completely wet.